JonathanMcCormickJr/OSSP-CS/Term-04/satan/README.md

 * DC comics: Lucifer https://en.wikipedia.org/wiki/Lucifer_(DC_Comics)#Television
 * The Revolt of the Angels by France
 * The Devil's Walk by Percy Bysshe Shelley https://en.wikipedia.org/wiki/The_Devil%27s_Walk
+* Who Serves Satan?: A Demographic and Ideological Profile by James R. Lewis

 ### The Hellscape of Satanism
 Once you have done your research and interviews, plot each Satanic faction on a custom spectrum based on several axiis, including